magickaiyang/csd-blog/website/content/2024/contiguitas.md

 Furthermore, our analysis shows that there is little to no correlation between memory contiguity and server uptime, with the Pearson correlation coefficient between server uptime and the number of free 2MB pages being only 0.00286.
 Pertinently, this means that fragmentation affects all servers.
 In practice, servers can quickly get heavily fragmented within the first hour after boot-up while the mean server uptime is days or weeks---turning memory fragmentation into a major challenge.

 Finally, our study exposes unmovable memory allocations as the root cause for the lack of physical memory contiguity.
+Unmovable pages, as their name suggests, cannot be moved around to defragment the memory and recover memory contiguity.
 In particular, we identify several sources of unmovable allocations, including networking buffers, slab, filesystems, and page tables.

 ## Our Work: Contiguitas